 1. The root entity type could be a set table (i.e.

-2. The root entity type could be an entity table with a column of arrays.
+2. The root entity type could be an entity table (i.e.

-If you're running a somatic workflow (on tumor/normal pairs)
+If you run a somatic workflow (on tumor/normal pairs)

 The root entity type is